 However, even if it is just a convenient human construction – it’s a great deal for students of herbal medicine.
 I remember herbs so much better with which I have established a strong mnemonic based on the doctrine of signatures!
 When I learn a new herb, I work hard to find a way that the doctrine of signatures fits.

 I’d be very interested to hear about your understanding of the Doctrine of signatures and any fun examples you have of herbs that are easy to explain using this theory.
-Write to me in the comments!
+The comments on this article are open!